 For many Americans, family vacation time means visiting a national park.
-But for people traveling with their pets, finding national parks where their dogs will have some fun too can be ruff!
-Many of our natural parks impose strict limitations on where dogs are allowed … but there are a few that roll out the red carpet for Fido.
+But for people traveling with their pets, finding national parks where their furry travel companions will have fun too can be ruff!
+Many of our natural parks impose strict limitations on where pets are allowed, but there are a few that roll out the red carpet for Fido.
 Here are our country’s best dog friendly national parks:

 Acadia is a dog friendly national park on the coast of Maine, and it’s an absolute gem!
 Acadia welcomes dogs on all 120 miles of hiking trails and 45 miles of carriage roads within the park – with the exception of a few trails that require climbs using iron rungs or ladders.
 Dogs are also allowed in all the public areas, except Duck Harbor Campground, Wild Gardens of Acadia, and on Echo Lake Beach and Sand Beach during high season (mid-May to mid-Sept).
 Everywhere else you can go in the park, your dog can go with you!